AN HONOUR FOR

 There has also been criticism of Downing Street's response in Cloughie's birthplace.
 Stuart Bargewell, the chairman of the Middlesbrough Official Supporters Club said: "The reply received so far just isn't good enough.
 When you consider all that Brian Clough achieved, the officials should pull out all the stops to recognise his genius, and not try to fob us off with a standard reply.
 We collected two-thousand signatures before one game at the Riverside Stadium and the fans who backed this campaign deserve a better response."

-Bob Laxton MP has written to Tony Blair asking for further consideration of a posthumous knighthood for Brian Clough.
+Bob Laxton MP wrote to Tony Blair asking for further consideration of a posthumous knighthood for Brian Clough.
 Said Mr Laxton: "There is no doubt that this campaign, with such strong support from fans of so many different clubs, should be considered seriously.
 I have written to the Prime Minister and will continue to work to ensure it's given the attention it deserves."

 The petition had been presented to Ten Downing Street on October 26th, 2004.
 Said Marcus: "It was a moment I'll never forget.
 As we stood on the steps of Number Ten, the sun was shining and the sky was a clear blue.
 I think that was a sign from Cloughie that he was giving his thumbs-up, his approval."